francois-gm/aptoptout.github.io/README.md

 If 'Save for Web (Legacy)' is not available, use **'Export As'** (under `File->Export`).

-Or, optionally, you can use this mac software called [ImageOptim](https://imageoptim.com/).
+Or, optionally, you can use [Squoosh.app](https://squoosh.app), which has a great online image converter.

 ### Videos